AvionicsOfGOAT/.github/profile/README.md

 - 🪂**Parachute Deployment Systems**: Designing and coding reliable mechanisms for safe parachute deployment.
 - 📡**Data Collection and Communication**: Developing robust systems for collecting telemetry data and ensuring effective communication between our rockets and ground control.

-## Our Projects

-We are currently working on several key projects that involve:

-- Creating software for controlling parachute deployment.
-- Developing data acquisition systems to gather and transmit important flight information.
-- Ensuring reliable telemetry communication for real-time data monitoring and analysis.
+- 💻**Monitoring Website**: Building a website for real-time monitoring and analysis of flight data and system status.
+-
 ## Getting Started

 If you are new to our organization, we recommend starting with the following repositories: